 Registered childcare providers in England and Wales are inspected to ensure that they meet the requirements for safety and learning and development.

-In Wales, CIW began introducing ratings from 2018.
-These are: excellent, good, adequate or poor.
-Providers are given a rating against each of the four inspection themes of wellbeing, care and development, environment, and leadership and management.
+In Wales registered childcare providers are given a rating of excellent, good, adequate or poor against each of the four inspection themes of wellbeing, care and development, environment, and leadership and management.

 You can find a childcare provider’s latest inspection report to get a feel for their setting and what their strengths are: